CBT & Integrative Therapy for Anxiety, OCD and Self-Doubt in South West London and Online

 Break free from cycles of overthinking, shame, and intrusive thoughts, and rediscover confidence, creativity, and calm.

-Therapy for OCD, anxiety, burnout, trauma, and life transitions.
+Therapy for OCD, anxiety, burnout, low mood, and life transitions.

 Logo for Riah Therapies with a stylized tree and the text 'Riah Therapies' and 'Psychotherapy Practice' on a green background.